Photo: Gabriel Lodge

 Ozark Indivisible wants to serve as a voice for Arkansans who are progressive liberals or moderate Republicans that are dissatisfied with Trump or their members of Congress, Simons said.
 However, groups like Ozark Indivisible are affecting the political landscape for Democrats and Republicans in Arkansas in different ways.

-The Democratic Party has to align and support any group that is willing to organize and work against the Trump administration, said Tyler B. Clark, The Washington County Democratic Chairman.
+The Democratic Party has to align and support any group that is willing to organize and work against the Trump administration, said Tyler B. Clark, The Washington County Democratic chair.
 Clark sees the momentum created by these town hall meetings as an opportunity for Arkansas Democrats to develop and prepare for public office.

 “Ozark Indivisible is focusing on federal level candidates and our efforts are on candidate support and volunteers at the state level,” Clark said.
 “Republicans have increased their numbers on school boards, city councils, quorum courts, and local level politics that prepare them for higher level public office.
 Democrats have failed in that area and we don’t plan to continue to that.”